KARNATISAITHARUN/documentation/using-ocular/common-queries/types-packages-analysis.md

-# Analyzing Types and Packages
+# Scanning for Types and Packages

-This tutorial shows you how to use ShiftLeft Ocular to analyze types and packages.
-It uses [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application, to illustrate the steps and results.
+This example shows you how to use ShiftLeft Ocular to examine types (classes) and packages, including the methods which use or call them.
+It uses [HelloShiftLeft](../../introduction/helloshiftleft.md) to demonstrate the steps and results.

-The various types (classes) and packages used by the HelloShiftLeft application, including the methods which use or call them,  can be analyzed using ShiftLeft Ocular.

 ## Listing all the Types Used in the Code

-The query returns a list (`l`) of the full name of all the type declarations (`typeDecl`) in the CPG.
+The query returns a list (`l`) of the full name of all the type declarations (`typeDecl`) in the Code Property Graph (CPG).

 ```
 ocular> cpg.typeDecl.fullName.l